leppott/CASTfxn/README.md

 ## Usage

-By those using the CAST.
+By those using the CAST and familiar with causal assessment.

 ## Documentation